pedrokunz/reddit_integration/README.md

    go_app       | 2024/09/26 18:13:53 No new posts for subreddit computerscience
    go_app       | 2024/09/26 18:13:53 No new posts for subreddit pics
    ```
+## Design

+The application is designed to be scalable and extensible.
+The application is divided into the following layers:

+- **API Layer**: This layer is responsible for handling the HTTP requests and responses.
+It uses the Gin framework to
+  handle the requests and responses.
+The API layer is responsible for validating the input, authenticating the user,
+  and calling the service layer to perform the post synchronization.
+- **Service Layer**: This layer is responsible for the business logic of the application.
+It contains the logic for
+  synchronizing the posts from Reddit and saving them to the database.
+The service layer is designed to be extensible
+  so that it can support multiple 3rd party APIs in the future.
+- **Repository Layer**: This layer is responsible for interacting with the database.
+It contains the logic for saving and
+  retrieving the posts from the database.
+The repository layer is designed to be extensible so that it can support
+  different types of databases.
+- **Model Layer**: This layer contains the data models used by the application.
+It defines the structure of the data
+  stored in the database.

+## Notes

+- Data access control for multiple customers
+  > The application is designed to support multiple customers by using JWT
+    tokens for authentication.
+Each user is assigned a unique customer ID, roles, and permissions.
+The application enforces
+    data access control by checking the user's permissions before allowing them to access the data.
+- Throttling & rate limiting
+  > The application uses a rate limiter middleware to limit the number of requests that can be made to the API.
+This
+    helps prevent abuse and ensures that the application can handle a large number of requests without being
+    overwhelmed.
+- Error handling
+  > The application uses structured error handling to handle errors that occur during the execution of the application.
+    Errors are logged and returned to the client with an appropriate HTTP status code and error message.
+This also helps
+    ensure that the application is robust and can recover from errors gracefully.
+- Ensuring all new documents are downloaded and no documents are downloaded more than once
+  > The application uses a synchronization mechanism to ensure that all new posts are downloaded from Reddit.
+The
+    application keeps track of the last synchronization time for each subreddit and only downloads new posts that have
+    been added since the last synchronization.
+- Scaling as the number of documents that need to be downloaded continues to grow
+  > The application is designed to be scalable by using a microservices architecture.
+The application can be deployed
+    on multiple servers and scaled horizontally to handle a large number of requests.
+The application is also designed
+    to be extensible so that it can support multiple 3rd party APIs in the future.
+- Further improvements
+  > The application can be further improved by adding support for more 3rd party APIs, adding more features such as
+    filtering and sorting the posts, and improving the error handling and logging, and improving some specific parts of
+    the code like the password encryption and comparison, reading the customer IDs from a repository, and adding a new
+    layer for use cases only, so we can have multiple different entry points for the same use case, for example,
+    we can trigger the sync by a scheduled routine from a crontab or similar.